riscv/riscv-opcodes/README.md

 INFO:: priv-instr-table.tex generated successfully
 ```

 By default, all extensions are enabled.
-To select only a subset of extensions, you can change the `EXTENSIONS` variable in the `Makefile` to contains only the file names of interest.
+To select only a subset of extensions, you can change the `EXTENSIONS` variable in the `Makefile` to contain only the file names of interest.
 For example, if you want only the I and M extensions you can do the following:

 ```bash